 We were given bread to enjoy whilst we waited for our starters to arrive and enjoyed a nice glass of wine too.
 The 1907 restaurant has an extensive wine list with a great choice for any palate as well as a good variety of soft drinks too.

 For our starters I chose the Garganelli Pasta and Mushroom which can be enjoyed as both a starter or a main – served as a larger portion.
 It was beautifully presented and full of ricotta and topped with a perfectly cooked poached egg and parmesan powder.
 The flavours worked so well together and it was a good portion size.

-Hubby went for the Scallops and Chocolate which had all of his favourite things in one dish – 88% Venezuelan chocolate and handmade peanut butter as well as lemon basil and a port reduction.
-It was a light starter but one Hubby really enjoyed and just so full of flavour.
+Dave went for the Scallops and Chocolate which had all of his favourite things in one dish – 88% Venezuelan chocolate and handmade peanut butter as well as lemon basil and a port reduction.
+It was a light starter but one Dave really enjoyed and just so full of flavour.

 For our mains I chose the Sticky Glazed Brisket which was served with apple fondant, parsnip purée, leek étuvée and parmentiers.
 I also had a side dish of honey roasted roots which complemented the meal perfectly.
 The meat was beautifully cooked and literally fell apart.
 All of the flavours worked so well together and it was a great play on a traditional roast dinner.
 I couldn’t have wished for a nicer main course.

 Dave went for the fillet steak which was served with half a baby gem and aged balsamic, one side and a sauce of his choice.
 His chose the boulangère potatoes and a parmesan sauce which complimented the steak perfectly.
 It was medium rare and although given a steak knife it wasn’t needed – the steak was beautifully tender and cooked perfectly.
 The potatoes were different to Dave’s typical choices but they went well with the meal and he really enjoyed every aspect of his main.